Nazgol Khosravi

 What advice would you like to give to someone just starting out?

 Some people expect to start at the top, be realistic, be willing to start at the bottom and earn your way up.
-When I accepted my training contract at a firm which was 2 hours away from my home, and a salary that barely covered my train tickets, everyone thought I was insane,, but I had a vision and in order to achieve that vision I had to qualify as a Solicitor, I knew the career progression would follow.
-I have witnessed, first-hand, law graduates who had a desire to work at a top 20 firm, and because they were unable to secure a placement with them, they are still to this date not qualified, 10 years on.
-Be patient, remain focused and don’t be worried about starting at the bottom, it will all fall into place if you envision it.
+When I accepted my training contract at a firm which was two hours away from my home, and a salary that barely covered my train tickets, everyone thought I was insane.
+But I had a vision and in order to achieve that vision I had to qualify as a solicitor, and I knew the career progression would follow.

 If you could change one thing about the transaction process, what would it be?

-One thing I would change in the conveyancing process, would relate to the Source of Funds checks and how they are handled.
-While these checks are essential, they can often cause delays or duplication with Solicitors.
-I believe where there is a mortgage for a purchase, the checks should be verified by the mortgage brokers and the lender and they should not be passed on to the acting Solicitors.
+One thing I would change in the conveyancing process, would relate to the source of funds checks and how they are handled.
+While these checks are essential, they can often cause delays or duplication with solicitors.
+I believe where there is a mortgage for a purchase, the checks should be verified by the mortgage brokers and the lender and they should not be passed on to the acting solicitors.
 This could improve efficiency, reduce friction for clients and help transactions progress more efficiently.

 What has been the best development in conveyancing in the last 20 years?